jflanigan/jamr/README.md

 `./train` will do all these steps for you, or you can do them step-by-step below.

-To have the `./train` script do all these steps for you, first download `LDC2013E117.tgz` from the LDC Catalog (requires an LDC subscription) and put it into the directory `data/`.
+To have the `./train` script do all these steps for you, first download `LDC2013E117.tgz` from the LDC Catalog (requires an LDC subscription) into the directory `data/`.
 Then run

     ./train